Hailsham Academy

-Hailsham Community College is a coeducational all-through school and sixth form with academy status, located in Hailsham, East Sussex, England.
-There are currently around 1160 pupils at HCC.
+Hailsham Academy is a coeducational all-through school and sixth form with academy status, located in Hailsham, East Sussex, England.
+There are currently around 1160 pupils at HA.

-Hailsham Community College has five buildings, a main block, science block, craft block and sixth form block, as well as a sports hall and astro turf.
+Hailsham Academy has six buildings, a main block, science block, craft block, sixth form block and the 'F' block, which houses a range of subjects, as well as a sports hall and astro turf.
 The sports hall is a million pound lottery-funded building which was built in 2006.

-The college has a pathway system in which some students are able to take their GCSE exams a year early.
+The academy has a pathway system in which some students are able to take their GCSE exams a year early.

-In June 2007 the college was awarded the Healthy Schools Gold standard for its work on students' health and wellbeing.
+In June 2007 the academy was awarded the Healthy Schools Gold standard for its work on students' health and wellbeing.

 The college became an academy on 1 August 2012.

-Previously a secondary school, in September 2019 Hailsham Community College opened a primary school department and so is now an all-through school.
+Previously a secondary school, in September 2019 Hailsham Academy opened a primary school department and so is now an all-through school.

+The college merged with MARK Education Trust in September 2025 to become Hailsham Academy.